 Discipline Focus Additional Resources English Language Arts In reading, the primary focus for early childhood students should be oral language, phonological awareness (e.g., counting syllables in a spoken word, blending and segmenting onset and rime [c-at, s-and], and recognizing words that rhyme), and the alphabetic principle (identifying the names and sounds of letters).
 Listening to various types of text and responding orally, through drawings, or other types of play help students develop familiarity with the language of school, develop background knowledge and vocabulary, and provide opportunities for students to listen and discuss topics of interest.
-Coming Soon: Return to Learn: Launching Instruction for Foundational Literacy available at https://sde.ok.gov/covid19-inst ruction-support.
+Now Available: Return to Learn: Launching Instruction for Foundational Literacy.
 What Works Clearinghouse and Institute of Education Sciences Practice Guide: Foundation Skills to Support Reading for Understanding Pre-K ELA Family Guide Kindergarten ELA Family Guide Math For early learners, math instruction needs to be diverse, covering numbers and operations, but also geometry, measurements, patterns, and data analysis.
 These early math concepts must be taught following a developmental progression, meaning that skills build and expand over time.
 This means skills often spiral, being frequently revisited and practiced as students build proficiency.
 What Works Clearinghouse and Institute of Education Sciences Practice Guide: Teaching Math to Young Children Pre-K and Kindergarten Family Guides Free and Open lessons/units for Kindergarten through the Oklahoma Math Curriculum Frameworks